 Eventually, two friendly (racially diverse), socially conscious, young security guards, patrolled the renowned council estate with an Alsatian dog.
 They also chatted with the children and gang members who used to follow them (intrigued) as they patrolled.
 One day the uniformed guards called Roger explaining that two 14-year-old gang leaders said they were struggling with their literacy and maths and wanted weekly extra-mural help...

-...With the help of then councillor Katie Ivens, and literacy expert Irina Tyk, the Butterfly Summer Reading School pilot on the Mozart Estate followed (filmed for a TV documentary) in summer 1995.
-Nine months later, Katie and ten community members responded to Roger’s call to form the Founding Committee of a tailor-made community educational charity.
-Roger, remembering the chants and pleas of his anguished neighbours, suggested 'Real Action' as the charity's name, which was unanimously adopted by the Founding Trustees.
+...With the help of then councillor Katie Ivens, and literacy expert Irina Tyk, the Butterfly Summer Reading School pilot on the Mozart Estate followed (& filmed for a TV documentary) in summer 1995.
+About nine months later, Katie and ten community members responded to Roger’s call to form the Founding Committee of a tailor-made community educational charity.
+Roger, remembering the concerns and pleas of his anguished neighbours, suggested 'Real Action' as the charity's name, which was unanimously adopted by the Founding Trustees.
 Funding being its main challenge, the charity kept evolving year by year, until it acquired a purpose-designed base on Mozart Street.
-Decades later - Roger continues to help run, and develop the charity today, wearing various hats including Company Secretary and Founder-Director.
+Decades later - Roger continues to help run, and develop Real Action today, wearing various hats including Company Secretary and Founder-Director.